We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 The Bottom Line

-What happens if I reset network settings on iPhone?
-Well, the answer to that question, I believe it’s pretty clear now.
-Hope this guide has helped you better understand what resetting networking settings mean, how to do it, and what you can expect from it.
+What happens if I reset the network settings on my iPhone?
+Well, the answer to that question is pretty clear now.
+Hope this guide has helped you better understand what resetting networking settings means, how to do it, and what you can expect from it.

 However, if it fails to work, or you don’t want to go through the hassle of entering your Wi-Fi login details again, we recommend using the FoneGeek iOS System Recovery.
 It will fix any network-related issue you’re facing, and no data or settings on your iPhone will be removed.